heig-vd-dai-course/heig-vd-dai-course/10-docker-and-docker-compose/PRESENTATION.md

 In the next chapter, you will learn the following topics:

-- Experiment with the SMTP protocol and telnet with Docker and Docker Compose
+- Experiment with the SMTP protocol and Telnet with Docker and Docker Compose
   - How to send emails with SMTP?
 How is structured an email?
-  - Run a SMTP server with Docker and send an email with telnet
+  - Run a SMTP server with Docker and send an email with Telnet

 ![bg right:40%](https://images.unsplash.com/photo-1526554850534-7c78330d5f90?fit=crop&h=720)